 Black, jet black, shading of brown or liver in sheen of coat undesirable; black and tan and brown and tan, with definite tan markings on jet black or brown body; particolors and tricolors.

-American Cocker Spaniel Puppies
+American Cocker Spaniel Breed

 The sprightly and sporting 'Merry Cocker'!American Cocker Spaniel Puppies for Sale